Rush

 HtmlReload

-If you need to change the html code inside a block, for example <div id="container><p>HTML</p></div>
+If you need to change the html code inside a block, for example <div id="container><p>HTML</p></div>, you can use HtmlReload.

 First, you need to enable listening on the page by adding a new component.